 The traditional Caucasian hat-papakha is mostly associated with Georgia.
 It is a universal shepherd’s hat made of sheepskin: it protects from the cold, from the sun and rain.
-Nowdays these hats are seldom used, however tourists can buy them as a souvenir.
+Nowadays, these hats are seldom used, however, tourists can buy them as a souvenir.

-Minankari is an incredibly beautiful Georgian jewelry made of cloisonne.
+Minankari is an incredibly beautiful Georgian jewellery made of cloisonne.
 It is made by old technology, which is already more than twelve centuries old by repeatedly applying the enamel on silver.
-At the end, the jewelry is put in a special oven.
-Since minankari is handmade, the price for one decoration starts with $ 11-12.
+In the end, the jewellery is put in a special oven.
+Since minankari is handmade, the price for one decoration starts at $ 11-12.
 You can buy minankari in the store Ornament Gallery or Pokany Gallery in Tbilisi on Bambis Riga Street.
 Not far from the Temple of Zion are located no less popular stores Gallery 27 and Nima Gallery.

 Choose the Tour to Georgia you like most and tour-operator MyGeo will organize your amazing Holiday in Georgia.
 Travel to Georgia with MyGeo!